 Kayla Aldrich is a senior at Virginia Commonwealth University, soon to be bursting into the world with a BA in English with minors in Art History and History.
 Currently, she works at Read to Them, an RVA based non-profit dedicated to early childhood literacy and aims to pursue a creative writing career post-graduation.
 In her free time, Kayla can be found juggling multiple ideas for short stories as well as polishing her first novel, Chronicle.

-Delaney grew up in Alexandria, VA and recently graduated from VCU.
-Her work has been published or is forthcoming in Crab Fat Magazine, Cleaning Up Glitter Literary Journal, Gravitas Magazine, The Aurora Review, Bottom Shelf Whiskey, Coffin Bell Journal and The Journal of Compressed Creative Arts.
+Delaney Burk grew up in Alexandria, VA and graduated from VCU in 2019.
+Her work has been published in Crab Fat Magazine, From Whispers to Roars, Cleaning Up Glitter Literary Journal, Gravitas Magazine, The Aurora Review, Bottom Shelf Whiskey, Coffin Bell Journal and The Journal of Compressed Creative Arts.
 A few of her many literary inspirations are Alice Walker, James Howe, Carmen Maria Machado, and Neil Gaiman.
 When she is not watching every Colin Firth movie ever made or hoarding lipstick like a really lame dragon, she is exploring the urban fantasy genre, finding ways to merge horror and humor, and writing run-on sentences.
-She currently is working on grad school applications and preparing for hand-to-hand combat with Stephen King and to attend George Mason University's MFA program in the fall.
+She is currently preparing for hand-to-hand combat with Stephen King and to attend George Mason University's MFA program in the fall.

 Marianna Smith designs the web and print publications of Feels Blind Literary.
 She is also an Illustrator based in Fredericksburg, Virginia.
 She specializes in narrative-driven, watercolor and inkwash paintings of fantasy and science fiction environments.
 Smith's illustrations explore quiet moments, asking viewers to pause and reflect on the conceptual subtleties lying below the surface.